Meet the Breton delegation at the Marine Energy Wales Conference!

 On the French side, momentum is just as strong: the government has just launched a major tender for 10 GW, 50% of which is from floating wind.
 For Brittany specifically, this represents an expansion of 500 MW of floating wind power in southern Brittany and the 1.2 GW BNO floating wind project — with strong government support for port infrastructure.

-The Port of Brest: your meeting point at MEWC — and your hub for floating wind power
+The Port of Brest: your meeting point at MEWC — your support hub for floating wind close by Celtic sea

 Our stand at MEWC will be decked out in the colours of BrestPort: come and find us there to chat, arrange a meeting, or simply discover what Brittany has to offer.